 "This is my favourite part," the Republican presidential candidate told a crowd at a Columbia, S.C., hotel on Friday, the day before today's crucial state primary.

-Military personnel at the Fort Jackson base in Columbia, S.C., walk towards the army training complex's barbershop.
-Every year, Fort Jackson trains 50 per cent of all soldiers and 60 per cent of the women entering the Army.
-(Matt Kwong/CBC)
+Every year, Fort Jackson trains 50 per cent of all soldiers and 60 per

 In this case, arms hoisted from about half the attendees.
 There were cheers, applause and whistles.
 Rubio beamed.